Photography Equipment

 I’m often asked as to the camera equipment I use to take the photos for this blog.
 I’m happy to hear that many people like my photos but I’m definitely not an expert.
 I haven’t taken any photography classes.
 Everything I’ve learned has been from reading photo tips on various websites and just practicing.
 For those of you who are interested, this is the equipment I use and my thoughts on each one.
 I bought all my photography gear from Amazon, which usually has the best prices.

-I actually have the T2i, but I’m going to link to the T3i because it is the newer version of my old one and is the version being sold on Amazon.
-This is a great first dslr camera for those wanting to venture into this territory.
-I use this dslr for most of my cooking/baking shots as well as restaurants with low lighting.
+I actually have the T2i, but I’m going to link to the T4i because it is the newer version of my old one.
+This is a great first DSLR camera for those wanting to venture into this territory.
+I used to use this DSLR for most of my cooking/baking shots as well as restaurants with low lighting.
 This camera has amazing specs for a very good price.
 As a result, it’s quite a popular camera for food bloggers.
 One of the things I was looking for was a higher iso range without it being too noisy.
 This is needed for low light situations.
 I was having a really hard time taking restaurant photos without flash until I bought this camera.
-The iso goes up to 6400 and while it is a little noisy at 6400 the shots still come out pretty well.
+The iso goes up to 6400 and while it is a little noisy at 6400, the shots still come out pretty well.
 It also offers 18 MP and records videos at 1080 HD.
 If you are going to get this camera, I recommend getting the body only and not the camera with the lens kit.
 The lens kit is really worthless.
 For my previous camera, I bought it with the lens kit and it is the one lens I never use.
 The pictures using the lens kit are almost the same as pictures using my point and shoot camera.

 Canon EF 50mm f/1.8 II Camera Lens